Rescue of Jews by Poles during the Holocaust: Difficulties

 Efforts at rescue were encumbered by several factors.
 The threat of the death penalty for aiding Jews and the limited ability to provide for the escapees were often responsible for the fact that many Poles were unwilling to provide direct help to a person of Jewish origin.
 This was exacerbated by the fact that the people who were in hiding did not have official ration cards and hence food for them had to be purchased on the black market at high prices.
 According to Emmanuel Ringelblum in most cases the money that Poles accepted from Jews they helped to hide, was taken not out of greed, but out of poverty which Poles had to endure during the German occupation.
 Israel Gutman has written that the majority of Jews who were sheltered by Poles paid for their own up-keep, but thousands of Polish protectors perished along with the people they were hiding.

-Several scholars have stated that, unlike in Western Europe, Polish collaboration with the Nazi Germans was insignificant.
-However, Nazi terror combined with the inadequacy of food rations, as well as German greed, along with the system of corruption as the only "one language the Germans understood well," wrecked traditional values.
+Several scholars such as Richard C. Lukas and John Connelly have stated that, unlike in Western Europe, Polish collaboration with the Nazi Germans was insignificant.
+(This characterization is disputed.)
+Connelly nonetheless criticized the same population for its indifference to the Jewish plight.
+This occurred in the context of Nazi terror combined with the inadequacy of food rations, greed and corruption, which wrecked traditional values.
 Poles helping Jews faced unparalleled dangers not only from the German occupiers but also from their own ethnically diverse countrymen including Polish-German Volksdeutsche, and Polish Ukrainians, many of whom were anti-Semitic and morally disoriented by the war.
 There were people, the so-called szmalcownicy ("shmalts people" from shmalts or szmalec, slang term for money), who blackmailed the hiding Jews and Poles helping them, or who turned the Jews to the Germans for a reward.
 Outside the cities there were peasants of various ethnic backgrounds looking for Jews hiding in the forests, to demand money from them.
 There were also Jews turning in other Jews and ethnic Poles in order to alleviate hunger with the awarded prize.
 The vast majority of these individuals joined the criminal underworld after the German occupation and were responsible for the deaths of tens of thousands of people, both Jews and the Poles who were trying to save them.

 According to one reviewer of Paulsson, with regard to the extortionists, "a single hooligan or blackmailer could wreak severe damage on Jews in hiding, but it took the silent passivity of a whole crowd to maintain their cover."
 He also notes that "hunters" were outnumbered by "helpers" by a ratio of one to 20 or 30.